modxorg/Docs/en/extras/googlesitemap/index.md

 ### Download

- It can be downloaded from within the MODX Revolution manager via \[Package Management\], or from the MODx Extras Repository, available here: <https://modx.com/extras/package/googlesitemap>
+ It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODX Extras Repository, available here: <https://modx.com/extras/package/googlesitemap>

 ### Development and Bug Reporting